Principal Investigator: Dr Maryon McDonald, Department of Social Anthropology, Cambridge

 Co- Investigator: Dr Ignacia Arteaga, Department of Social Anthropology, Cambridge

 Research Associate: Dr Kelly Fagan Robinson, Department of Social Anthropology, Cambridge

 Funded by: Cancer Research UK Cambridge Centre Early Detection Programme Pump Priming Awards 2019

 The promise of early cancer detection is underpinned by three key ideas: cancer is more treatable if diagnosed early; technologies can determine cancer risk in the population; and people are interested in engaging with practices of cancer detection.
 However, the current picture of cancer prevention suggests that over a third of the eligible population in England do not engage in cancer risk detection measures such as population screening programmes.

-This project seeks to lay the ground for a better understanding of why some people seem not to want to tackle the potentiality of cancer in their lives.
-This will be done through a series of public engagement activities in the community.
+This project sought to lay the ground for a better understanding of why some people seem not to want to tackle the potentiality of cancer in their lives.
+It was done through a series of public engagement activities in the community.

 Find out more about the project on the website: https://anthced.com/elusive-risks/

 You can also watch videos from the Elusive Risks Roundtable, and see a sample of images from the Images of Care and Risk exhibition.

 Published commentary: Covid-19 test and trace: Look for the super-locals to access “hard to reach” groups.
 BMJ, September 2020.